GoPro Hero 9 Black review

 First, the good news.
 That 1.4-inch color display on the front is definitely a handy new addition for vlogging.
 It thankfully isn't touch-sensitive, otherwise your memory card would quickly fill up with lots of unhappy accidents, but it does provide a live video preview of your scene and some useful shooting info.

 Being a square display, it certainly isn't quite in the same league as the side-hinged screens seen on cameras like the Sony ZV-1, or your smartphone's screen when mounted on gimbals like the DJI OM 4.
-While the latter give you a live preview of your whole shot, the Hero 9 Black's screen shows you the middle third of the scene.
+While the latter give you a generous live preview of your whole shot, the Hero 9 Black's is more of a rough guide.
 It's enough to make sure your face is going to be in the frame, at least.

 Previous GoPros have all had monochrome displays, which show shooting info like the remaining battery life, how much space is left on your memory card, and your current resolution/frame-rate.
 Not quite as exciting, but certainly more practical if you don't shoot a lot of videos to camera.